 We continue our slow descent and we meet the first signs of another religion, finally!

-We see a pile of stones (looking like a Mongolian Ovoo) surrounded by classical Tibetan Buddhist colored flags (Lung Ta), a mix of Mongolian shamanism and Tibetan Buddhism (pheraps).
+We see a pile of stones (looking like a Mongolian Ovoo) surrounded by classical Tibetan Buddhist colored flags (Lung Ta), a mix of Mongolian shamanism and Tibetan Buddhism (perhaps).

-Some locals willing to take pictures explaining that it is a belief of the Mongol minority (so we understood).
-In this area, there are yurts that are not round like those of the Kyrgyz or Mongolian, but shaped like a house.
+Some locals are willing to take pictures explaining that it is a belief of the Mongol minority (so we understood).
+In this area, there are yurts that are not round like those of the Kyrgyz or Mongolian but shaped like a house.